-AR 3.19 (https://easternwv.edu/wp-content/uploads/AR-3.19.pdf) establishes a procedure for regularly reviewing online course design, based on guidance from Quality Matters (QM).
+AR 3.19 (https://easternwv.edu/wp-content/uploads/AR-3.19.pdf) establishes a procedure for regularly reviewing online course design based on guidance from Quality Matters (QM).

-Eastern's customized Start-Up Rubric, based on QM's Higher Education Rubric, 6th edition, is the current set of standards against which online course design reviews are conducted.
+Eastern's customized Start-Up Rubric based on QM's Higher Education Rubric 6th edition is the current set of standards against which online course design reviews are conducted.
 In the Start-Up Rubric, General Standard C covers instructor and student interaction.

-Standard C.1., in particular, is important for establishing that students benefit from "regular and substantive interaction" in distance education courses.
-There are multiple ways to satisfy this standard and adhere to DOE distance learning characteristics, and many are referenced in the rubric annotations.
+Standard C.1., in particular, is important for establishing standards students will benefit from "regular and substantive interaction" in distance education courses.
+There are multiple ways to satisfy this standard and adhere to ED distance learning characteristics, many are referenced in the rubric's annotations.
 Additional suggestions for course design elements are included near the end of this RSI document as part of a self-help checklist for instructors.